ultush/OTF_Since_2015_R/README.md

 A more complete description of the project can be found under the README file in https://github.com/ultush/ontario-trillium-foundation-grants

-This file is updated through RStudio.
+The file otf_since_2015 is updated through RStudio.